-St Mary’s RC Primary School are working towards the
+St Mary’s RC Primary School has achieved the

 Previously, as a result of many anti-bullying projects Year 5 children prompted, organised and did run an ‘Anti-Bullying Club.’
 There are numerous children in KS2 who are named and available to ‘comfort people and make them happy.’
 This group was known as the play pals.
 These children follow the school’s behaviour policy of being active listeners and restoring justice asking all the children involved for solutions.
 There were allocated members on duty every lunchtime.
 This group also took time to read from the Bible and discuss how the morals link to our playground culture.